gcampisciano/enee447project8_hw_template_Shuangqi_sessions/README.md

 - https://github.com/sklaw/enee447project8_hw_template_Shuangqi_sessions/blob/master/vm.c#L79
 - https://github.com/sklaw/enee447project8_hw_template_Shuangqi_sessions/blob/master/vm.c#L131

-## Page table entry
-- Permission bits: we don't use them.
-So you don't need to initialize them.

 ## NOTE
 - Since our application binaries are all smaller than 1 MB, they can all be placed within just a page.
 So no page fault will happen.
 And that's why we didn't implement page-fault handling in this code.
+- Permission bits in page table entries: we don't use them.
+So you don't need to initialize them.